johanhanses/Ravenous/README.md

 2. add an config.js in a config folder in the src folder

-3. export a variable called apiKey holding your api key.
+3. in config.js export a variable called apiKey holding your api key.

 4. npm install
 5. npm start